schuang/mpi-tutorial/docs/source/slides/mpi-part2.md

 end
 ```

-## Observations
+## Observations: `MPI_Send` and `MPI_Recv`

 - Each (MPI) process has its own independent memory address space

-    - Nothing is "shared" among the processes in MPI
+    - Nothing is "shared" among the processes in MPI; explicit communication is required

-    - Explicit communication is required to exchange any data
+    - All processes run the same "copy" of the executable (e.g. a.out)

 - MPI processes are identified by the "rank" (0, 1, ..., $N_p-1$)